 Clothing has clearly become disposable.
 As a result, we generate more and more textile waste.
 Only 15% is recycled or donated, and the rest goes directly to the landfill or is incinerated.
-Synthetic fibers, such as polyester, are plastic fibers, therefore non-biodegradable and can take up to 200 years to decompose.
+Synthetic fibers, such as polyester, are plastic fibers, therefore non-biodegradable, and can take up to 200 years to decompose.
 Synthetic fibers are used in 72% of our clothing.
 Every time we wash a synthetic garment, about 700.000 individual microfibers are released into the water, making their way into our oceans.
-Wearing synthetic fibers is releasing plastic microfibers to the air too.
+Wearing synthetic fibers is releasing plastic microfibers into the air too.

 Which fabric do you find the most appealing?

 Ethical clothing comes in all shapes and sizes.
 From sourcing fabrics to sewing the last stitch, manufacturers are responsible for the product before it even hits the store.
 Manufacturing is often where the majority of ethical concerns arise.
-Unpaid and underpaid labour, poor manufacturing conditions, and little to no environmental plan for waste products are some of the ethical issues that can have vast repercussions.
+Unpaid and underpaid labor, poor manufacturing conditions, and little to no environmental plan for waste products are some of the ethical issues that can have vast repercussions.
 There are a number of initiatives to make fashion, as a whole, more sustainable.
 Most clothing companies should have a section on their website about “Corporate Responsibility”, “Modern Slavery Acknowledgement”, or “Ethical Practices”.
 If a company doesn’t have any, it’s more likely they aren’t using ethical manufacturers.

 What is the most important aspect when you buy a product?